 Yesterday marked the beginning of Holy Week for Christians around the world, which starts with Palm Sunday and ends with Easter.
-If you’re looking for a special crochet project to commemorate your faith, or add an extra meaningful touch to your morning devotional time, this beautiful, heirloom quality, lace Bible cover crochet pattern is sure to be treasured for years to come!
-The crochet lace pattern, which looks complex, is actually easy to pick up, and is something that you will be able to finish before Easter.
-(Keep scrolling down for the pattern.)
+If you’re looking for a special crochet project to commemorate your faith, or add an extra meaningful touch to your morning devotional, or reading time, this beautiful, heirloom quality, lacy Bible cover pattern is sure to be treasured for years to come!

 My favorite memories of Easter as a child include singing beautiful songs about Christ’s Resurrection at church (music is another passion of mine), attending the “sunrise service”, and admiring all the beautiful spring dresses my friends were wearing.
 I also remember the beautiful Bible cover that my mom had.
 It was blue, with pink and yellow roses; trimmed with lace, and accented with pearl beads–I admired it so much, and longed to have my own just like it!
 Above all, Easter was a day for celebrating all things new, and spending time with family recounting our blessings.
 It is in honor of these memories, and the gift of Hope we have because of Christ’s death and resurrection, that this crochet Bible cover pattern came to be.